 Unfortunately, pot was prevalent everywhere I was stationed and was obtained with little effort.
 Even at Camp A.P.
 Hill all we had to do was wander over to the tents of the Military Police a hundred yards away or so and purchase the controlled substance for our recreational use!
 That's right, we bought pot from the Police!

-Company A, 503 Supply & Transport Battalion, Hanau Caserne, FDR Germany.
 I received orders dated September 9, 1973 for permanent change of duty for Europe.
 This was unusual because most soldier's received overseas assignment for a year's term.
-I had 6 months left until I would ETS (expiration of term of service).
+I had 6 months left until I would ETS (expiration of term of service) and come back to the good 'ol USA and gain my freedom.

 I would like to say I had the wisdom to take advantage of being in Europe for these last 6 months of my Army life.
 But alas, I cannot.
 When I wasn't on duty delivering rations to a handful of posts in the greater Frankfurt area, I pretty much kept to myself.
 I was in Hanau during one of Germany's most brutal winters.
 The only guard duty I pulled was a night shift alone in a small shack guarding the entrance to some obscure warehouse.
 The uninsulated walls had no effect on obstructing the bitter cold, and the small wood stove in the center of the tiny shack had little ability to produce heat more than a foot beyond itself.
 I had to almost wrap myself around it to keep from freezing to death.
 Unable to keep awake I was roused by the horn of the truck that relieved me of duty the next morning.
 Why I wasn't court-martialed for sleeping on guard duty I don't know.
 I did get in trouble the next day because I listened to some friends who said you get the next day off instead, so I didn't report to that morning's formation.
 This resulted in my third and final Article 15, for being AWOL, even though I was in my bunk getting some much needed sleep.
 I must have become highly aggravated about this disciplinary incident because Mom wrote a letter of panic and sent an alarming telegram through the Red Cross concerned with my state of mental health.
 Surely she was recalling in horror the death of her older brother at Ft.
 Hood Texas, and thought I might meet the same end.
 See letters 217 through 221.
 From my perspective the incident faded away soon.
 But not before I wrote an almost incoherent letter of appeal to my CO.
 Reading it now, I hope I didn't really forward it to him!